alttpo/rex/rexlang.md

 Arguments are passed to parameters by position in the order that parameters are defined.
 It is not possible to bypass passing a particular parameter.
 All parameters must be passed an argument of the same type.

-The binary program format ensures that every literal value passed to a statement/function as an argument is of a specific type.
-These argument types must exactly match the statement/function's defined parameter types or else a type mismatch error is raised.
+The binary program format ensures that every literal value passed to a function as an argument is of a specific type.
+These argument types must exactly match the function's defined parameter types or else a type mismatch error is raised.

-One or more statement/function's arguments may be bound to the return values of a function call.
+One or more function's arguments may be bound to the return values of a function call.
 The return value types of the function call must exactly match the parameter types at the positions where the function call is made or else a type mismatch error is raised.
 The return values are passed as arguments to the parameters in the order the return values are defined in.

 ## Standard Library
 | Code | Definition                                               | Description                                                          |